lucapug/capstone-kitchenware-classification/README.md

 ## **Problem statement:**

-By analyzing data from a labeled dataset of RGB colored images, the objective is to classify the type of kitchenware present in the pictures.
+By analyzing data from a labeled dataset of RGB images, the objective is to classify the type of kitchenware present in the pictures.

 The target classes are: